The underdog who bashes up the baddies has always been a Bollywood favourite. Here's a tribute

 He has to be tricked: Since we've agreed that he is a vulnerable simpleton, he has to prove this by getting entangled in a political web stitched together by an evil genius who happens to be his ultimate enemy.
 So, he will basically end up in a sticky situation where he is to blame for a lot of things that he hasn't really committed, not consciously atleast.
 Poor thing!

 Avenge his father's death: He doesn't need to be a stickler to this one but the basic idea is that he has to avenge something and it has to relate to his past.
 Luckily, the person responsible for his present misery is the same as the one who ruined his past (Bollywood likes to keep it simple!).
 So it's like killing one bird with one stone.

 Balls of steel: Whether he's a scrawny superhero or a six-pack stud, the idea is that he has to be able to throw flying kicks and crouch like a tiger to dodge bullets.
 Being able to single-handedly bash up 45 goons who approach him one or two at a time is a given and doesn't even need to be in reinforced here.

 Suffer but not succumb: A wise man (Salman Khan in a baniyan commercial) once said that the real hero is one who can take the maximum number of blows and still stand up to brave some more.
 This is true for our hero too.
 In the climax of the movie, our man of the soil will have to snuff a lot of ground as he gets brutally smacked and slashed by the villain.
 You know who will come through victorious but it's fun to tilt the curve and making it seem like he won't make it.
 Old blow in new glove, this.

-Earn back lost glory: In case you forget what he was fighting for by the end of an unending fight sequence, he will refresh your memory by gleaming in pride after winning back his family's lost glory.
-Khandaan ki izzat not rubbed into the soil after all.
+Earn back lost glory: In case you forget what he was fighting for by the end of a unending fight sequence, he will refresh your memory by gleaming in pride after winning back his family's lost glory

 Also check out: